You will find out about a host of diseases caused by milk (products) including well-researched studies from scientists the world over.

 The extreme title catches a lot of attention.
 But the author and his book leave room for attack, which led to retaliatory responses, mostly by representatives of the dairy industry.
 Based on a photo of the author taken four years after the publication of the book, i.e. 2002, I have to assume that he preaches water and drinks wine.
 See below.
 On his website he writes in his blog about fasting for 205 days in 1999 to 2000.
 Through my own experience with fasting, I must say that I doubt the truth of certain statements he makes on that.

-Use the Wikipedia links in this article, to confirm for yourself that the dairy industry was not able to suppress everything ROBERT COHEN revealed.
 After all, he presents 337 mostly verifiable references which are often based on studies.
 He lists many distinctive scientists on whose findings he based his statements.
+The dairy industry was not able to suppress everything Robert Cohen revealed.

 I’ll summarize the important points.
 We should distinguish between the effects of milk consumption in specific cases and the consequences of many years of milk consumption with today’s average amounts consumed.
 In the first case, problems occur immediately or within a short period of time.